Great Cobar mine: Expansion and mechanisation

-Having to pay interest on the debentures, at very least, the new company needed to both increase production and constrain costs; the path to profitability lay through a large expansion in capacity and intensive mechanisation.
+Having to pay interest on the debentures, at the very least, the new company needed to both increase production and control costs; the path to profitability lay in a large expansion of capacity and intensive mechanisation.
 The mine and smelter capacity would need to be doubled.
 However, achieving that target necessitated a massive capital expenditure.
-Great Cobar was to become a vast industrial undertaking, in a remote location.
+Great Cobar was to become a vast industrial undertaking in a remote location.

 The general manager of the mine, under Syndicate ownership, George Blakemore, already had ideas about how the mine and smelter should be developed.
-The company sent out from England its consulting engineer, John Kendall, and he too had ideas on the future expansion.
+The company sent its consulting engineer, John Kendall, from England, and he, too, had ideas for the future expansion.
 Kendall was already familiar with the Great Cobar, having provided a report on its operations, for its former owners, in 1903, and his firm provided a favourable report for the prospectus when Great Cobar Limited was floated.

 Kendall confirmed the board's confidence in Blakemore, and he remained the general manager under the new ownership, but Kendall would be responsible for the design of the new plant.
-With shareholders impatient to receive a return, the two would work together, to speedily erect and commission a massive new plant, expected to cost £160,000.
+With shareholders impatient to receive a return, the two would work together to speedily erect and commission a massive new plant, expected to cost £160,000.

 When designing their new plant at Cobar, Kendall and Blakemore based it upon daily smelting rates of 1,500 tons of 3% copper ore—a target difficult for the mining operation to achieve—consuming 130 tons of coke.
-900 tons of slag would also be produced, and need to dumped on the site.
+900 tons of slag would also be produced, and need to be dumped on the site.
 Later, due to a lower proportion of 'basic' ore and higher proportion of 'silicaceous' ore, up to 100 tons of limestone would also be needed daily, as a flux, to remove excess silica as calcium silicate in the slag.

-The new plant centred around a new main mine shaft, which Blakemore had already began to have sunk in 1903.
+The new plant centred around a new main mine shaft, which Blakemore had already begun to have sunk in 1903.
 The existing Barton's shaft could only raise 600 tons per day, and Becker's shaft somewhat less.
-The new shaft would raise all the mined ore, to meet the new target of 1,500 tons per day.
+The new shaft would raise all the mined ore to meet the new target of 1,500 tons per day.
 The new main shaft was slightly to the north of the previously northernmost shaft of the old mine, Becker's shaft.

-In 1907–1908, a huge new steel framed building and a new steel headframe, for the new main shaft, were erected.
-Then there was the rest of the new equipment; two gyratory crushers, three water jacket furnaces and three Bessemer converters, together with two electric locomotives, slag pot wagons, two electric overhead gantry cranes (one 20 ton and one 40 ton), steel plate conveyors, and a massive new powerhouse to supply the site with electricity, compressed air and air last for the furnaces.
-There was a new system of standard gauge railways in the plant, with overhead wiring for the electric locomotives.
+In 1907–1908, a huge new steel-framed building and a new steel headframe, for the new main shaft, were erected.
+Then there was the rest of the new equipment; two gyratory crushers, three water jacket furnaces and three Bessemer converters, together with two electric locomotives, slag pot wagons, two electric overhead gantry cranes (one 20 ton and one 40 ton), steel plate conveyors, and a massive new powerhouse to supply the site with electricity, compressed air, and the air blast for the furnaces.
+There was a new system of standard-gauge railways in the plant, with overhead wiring for the electric locomotives.